DevNebula6/Restaurant-Aggrigator-Application/README.md

 EasiBites is a cross-platform mobile application that revolutionizes how people with dietary restrictions discover and enjoy dining experiences.
 Built with Flutter and modern development practices, it combines real-time restaurant data, advanced allergen detection algorithms, and social dining features to create a safe and personalized food discovery platform.

-**Developed as part of a comprehensive internship project demonstrating advanced Flutter development skills, state management, API integration, and mobile app architecture best practices.**
+**Project demonstrating advanced Flutter development skills, state management, API integration, and mobile app architecture best practices.**

 ### � What Makes It Special